-  - any family history of mental illness
+- any family history of mental illness.

 What is the treatment for psychosis?

-Treatment may include:
+Your treatment may include:

 What can I do to help myself?

-- Avoiding drugs or alcohol.
+- avoiding illegal drugs or alcohol

-- Getting plenty of sleep and eating well.
+- getting plenty of sleep and eating well

 What support is available?